cran/ecodive/README.md

 install.packages('ecodive')
 ```

 The development version is available on GitHub.
-Please note that this method
-requires a compiler - see http://www.rstudio.com/ide/docs/packages/prerequisites
-if the installation does not succeed on the first try.

 ``` r
 install.packages('pak')